 A major in Computer Science requires a minimum of 12 courses, of which 8 are specifically named and 4 are elective.
 Proficiency in basic mathematics is also required.
 Thus, the major requirements break down into 4 distinct groups.

-The introductory sequence provides a basic introduction to programming (CSCI 141, 241) and to the discrete mathematics (CSCI 243) that underlies computer science.
-CSCI 141 is a lecture-lab course; you must register for both a section of CSCI 141 and CSCI 141L.
-Python is the language taught in 141 and 241.
-Students who feel that they have the background to skip 141, but not the credits, should discuss the matter with the Undergraduate Director of Computer Science.
-Also, students may elect to substitute MATH 214, Foundations of Mathematics, for CSCI 243.
+The introductory sequence provides a basic introduction to programming (CSCI 140 or 141 followed by CSCI 241) and the discrete mathematics (CSCI 243) that underlies computer science.
+CSCI 140 and CSCI 141 are lecture-lab courses; you must register for a section of both CSCI 140 and CSCI 140L or CSCI 141 and CSCI 141L.
+Python is the language taught in 140, 141 and 241.
+Students may elect to substitute MATH 214, Foundations of Mathematics, for CSCI 243.

 The second group consists of the following required core courses:

 304 Computer Organization -- for executing algorithms,

 312 Principles of Programming Languages -- for specifying algorithms for people and machines,

 423 Finite Automata and Theory of Computation -- for formulating models and theories.

 The third group consists of a minimum of 4 elective courses (12 credits).
 A specific sequence should be chosen by the student in consultation with his or her advisor.